Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical cylinder to a circular cylinder and a flat plate: PROBLEM AND METHODOLOGY

 \paragraph{Fundamental components configuration} In DRL-Enhanced active flow control, it involves state ($s_t$), action ($a_t$), reward ($r_t$), and parameter, which are described as below.
 The traditional state space $s_t$ poses challenges in learning policies due to its large size, emphasizing the reliance of the agent's performance in partially observable environments on the quality and relevance of observed data, as highlighted by \citeauthor{Viquerat}\cite{Viquerat}.
 To achieve the control objectives of reducing drag and lift and controlling vortex shedding in the wake field of the elliptical cylinder, strategically placed probes are utilized.
 The design of probe placement follows the principles proposed by \citeauthor{rabault2019artificial}\cite{rabault2019artificial}.
 This scheme was also adopted by \citeauthor{jia2024optimal}\cite{jia2024optimal} and \citeauthor{wangDRLinFluids}\cite{wangDRLinFluids} in their respective studies.

 The control action $a_t$ involves blowing and suction of two synthetic jets on the elliptical cylinder.
 The flow rates of the upper and lower synthetic jets are constrained such that their sum is zero, i.e., $Q_{\text{lower}} + Q_{\text{upper}} = 0$.
+They also conducted an evaluation of the momentum injected into the flow field by the four jets.
 The RL agent controls the velocity of the upper synthetic jet, while the lower synthetic jet has the same velocity but in the opposite direction.
 To ensure energy efficiency in AFC, the velocity of the synthetic jets is limited to less than 2\% of the inlet mean velocity, preventing the agent from utilizing excessively high jet velocities for drag reduction.
 Each control action, known as a `viscous action', has a duration of 50 time steps.
 To ensure smooth transitions between consecutive actions, a smoothing function $S$ is introduced:

 where $V_{\Gamma_1,T_i}$ represents the current value at time step $i$, $\beta$ is a coefficient determining the extent of adjustment towards the target action $a$, and $V_{\Gamma_1,T_{i-1}}$ is the value at the previous time step $i$-1.
 This function ensures a smooth transition between consecutive actions, with the parameter $\beta$ controlling the smoothness of the transition.